 - Annual Gross Income, Net Worth

 - In the case of the Nominee – The nominee’s Name, Date of birth, PAN No, and Relationship need to provide.

 - Latest bank statement or Investment / Holding statement attested by the banker or IT Return self-attested as an AML Supporting.

 - NON-PIS Bank a/c & PIS with HDFC Bank

 - Broking a/c with JM Financials

-- All the KYC documents to be self attested by the client and Original seen and verified stamping to be done by Intermediary RM (Only banks are allowed) stating details such as RM Name, Employee code, Company name, date and OSV.
+- All the KYC documents are to be self-attested by the client.
+Original seen and verified stamping is to be done by Intermediary RM (Only banks are allowed) stating details such as RM Name, Employee code, Company name, date, and OSV.

-- In case client is not available in India during the sign up or for in person verification then all the KYC documents needs to be attested to the effect that it has been verified with the Originals by Notary Public, any Court Magistrate, Judge, Local Banker, and Indian Embassy/Consulate General of the country where NRI is residing.
+- If the client is unavailable in India during the signup or for in-person verification.
+All the KYC documents must be attested to the effect that it has been verified with the Originals by a Notary Public, any Court Magistrate, Judge, Local Banker, and the Indian Embassy/Consulate General of the country where NRI is residing.

-Kindly note that NO CLIENT ACCOUNT shall be on-boarded from these jurisdictions with immediate effect.
+Kindly note that NO CLIENT ACCOUNT shall be on-boarded from these jurisdictions immediately.